-Compared to many other places in Europe, the winters in Norfolk are not as cold.
+Compared to many other places in Europe, the winters in Norfolk are relatively mild.
 From December to February the average daytime temperatures are between 6°C and 8°C.

 While it may rain, snow (especially anything measurable) is not as common.
 The winds can be strong and make it feel a lot colder than the actual temperature.
 If you are travelling to Norfolk during the winter, be sure to pack your cold weather gear.

-This list includes both outdoor and indoor things to do in the winter in Norfolk.
+This list provides a mix of both outdoor and indoor activities to make the most of your winter in Norfolk.

 #1 See the Seals